eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/15-share-and-reuse-functionality-with-libraries-in-nx.md

 Similar to how we import shared libraries in our Applications, we can also do the same in our libraries inside the `libs` folder.

-To use our `formatRating` we can import it like we did on the `store` application.
+To use our `formatRating` we can import it as we did on the `store` application.

 ```react
 import { formatRating } from '@nxegghead/store/util-formatter'